ArtemSetnik/Angular-nest-grpc/README.md

 ## Contact

-For more information please contact kmturley
+For more information please contact ArtemSetnik